-An Amazon Elastic Compute Cloud (EC2) and Amazon Virtual Private Cloud (VPC) instances can only allow network traffic from sources and ports defined in its security group.
-When you use Amazon EC2, you need to set up some security groups that correspond to the types of things you'll be doing with your EC2 instances.
-This topic describes some common security groups you can configure for different ArcGIS Server deployments.
+Amazon Elastic Compute Cloud (EC2) and Amazon Virtual Private Cloud (VPC) instances can only allow network traffic from sources and ports defined in their security groups.
+Therefore, you may need to configure rules for your security groups that correspond to the types of things you'll be doing with your Amazon instances.
+This topic describes some common security group settings you can configure for different ArcGIS deployments.

-By default, a security group is completely locked down.
-You add rules to a security group specifying the type of traffic allowed, the ports it will be allowed through, and the computers from which communication will be accepted.
+By default, security groups are completely locked down.
+You can add rules to a security group specifying the type of traffic allowed, the ports it will be allowed through, and the computers from which communication will be accepted.
 The ports you open and the type of traffic you allow depend on what you do with the instance.

 The following are suggestions of security group names and rules that you can configure for your instances in the Amazon Web Services (AWS) Management Console.
-Allowed ports and protocols may vary based on your organization's IT policies.
+Allowed ports and protocols may vary based on your organization's information technology (IT) policies.
 The suggestions below use the most common port numbers.
-If your organization has an IT specialist, consider consulting with him or her to devise the best security strategy for your EC2 instances.
+If your organization has an IT specialist, consult with him or her to devise the best security strategy for your instances.

-Consider creating a security group specifically for EC2 instances that are being used for development and testing purposes.
+Consider creating a security group specifically for EC2 or VPC instances that you use for development and testing purposes.
 This type of group could allow the following access:

 - TCP access through port 22 for your IP address or a range of approved IP addresses within your organization (Linux only).

 Port 6080 is used for HTTP communication and 6443 is used for HTTPS communication with ArcGIS Server sites.
 If you're not putting an Elastic Load Balancer in front of your site, you need to open either port 6080 or 6443 to everyone who will use your development ArcGIS Server web services.
 If you're using an Elastic Load Balancer, open port 6080 or 6443 to the Elastic Load Balancer's security group (which is discoverable through the AWS Management Console and is most likely a value such as amazon-elb/amazon-elb-sg).